vlad-io/DLMDS-EDE02-CODE/readme.md

     -- once a month: 0 0 1 * *
     -- every quarter: 0 0 1 */3 *

-- Second line command is the Kaggle download command as explained in https://www.kaggle.com/docs/api#interacting-with-datasets
+- Second line is the Kaggle download command as explained in https://www.kaggle.com/docs/api#interacting-with-datasets

 - If a different dataset is needed the 'sudalairajkumar/novel-corona-virus-2019-dataset' should be changed to the desired label
 - The destination folder is the persistent volume that is accessible from the next stage (the Processor) in pipeline.